UPDATED: March 11, 2022

 In addition, younger workers prioritize paid vacation time and overtime.

-Nearly a quarter (23%) of millennials say that paid vacation time is their top priority, while 14% of Generation X and only 12% of Baby Boomers say the same.
+Nearly a quarter (23%) of millennials said that paid vacation time is their top priority, while 14% of Generation X and only 12% of Baby Boomers say the same.
 That downward trend extends to overtime pay as well.

 Younger workers’ higher emphasis on vacation time and lower emphasis on healthcare is likely a generational phenomenon.
 Most millennials would rather travel than buy a home or pay off a debt, according to research by Airbnb.